vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

 Index
 [[373]]
 Staal, F., 25, 119 Strabo, 56, 57 strīdharma 3, 8, 259, 260, 261; and inherent nature of women, 262; and conflict in nature of women, 263; Umå on, 281; woman's only hope, 321; right and wrong superseded by, 324
-Stridharmapaddhati, 262; importance of, 304; mode of presentation, 4-5; overview of sections, 5-10; author- ship of, 10–13; date of, 12; political background, 13-16; intellectual mi- lieu, 16–23; reading of, 22; literary genre of, 23–5; conclusions of, 318– 29; bearing on the present, 325–9; and actual experience of women, 327-9.
+Strī-dharma-paddhati, 262; importance of, 304; mode of presentation, 4-5; overview of sections, 5-10; author- ship of, 10–13; date of, 12; political background, 13-16; intellectual mi- lieu, 16–23; reading of, 22; literary genre of, 23–5; conclusions of, 318– 29; bearing on the present, 325–9; and actual experience of women, 327-9.
 See also Sections by number strīsvabhāva (inherent nature of women), 8, 319
 Sudarsana, story of, 310-12
 šūdra, 34; and children, 36; and women,